makerdao/community/governance/votes/Executive vote - July 31, 2020.md

 date: 2020-07-31T00:00:00.000Z
 address: "0xf132619F3AA8Fc35b256C089097E91A0C2b3902a"
 ---
+## [Executive Vote] Reduce the Base Rate, Whitelist DyDx on the ETHUSD Oracle

 The Governance Facilitators and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system which will enable the community to approve the following alterations to the protocol.

 ### Reduce the Base Rate